crs4/omero.biobank/docs/index.rst

 compact and efficient ways to deal with the computational challenges brought about by large scale biomedical studies.
-The framework provides models for entities such as laboratory samples, genotyping and sequencing datasets, EHR archetypes and many more, together with data structures and patterns for tracking the chains of actions that link one entity to another.
+The framework provides models for entities such as laboratory samples, genotyping and sequencing datasets and many more, together with data structures and patterns for tracking the chains of actions that link one entity to another.

 Contents: